 Personal Health and Medical Information

 Here’s where we need to get really specific.
-Your eggs will reflect your health, which makes it absolutely crucial that we know of any health conditions you may have (or have had), and any medications you are taking.
+Your eggs will reflect your health, which makes it absolutely crucial.

 Genetic History (Family)